Josalgue/repo_terminal/README.md

-# repo_terminal
+# hello
-This is a demo repo
+This is my homework.
+It was hard, but fun to do